 Aluminium (or aluminum; see different endings) is a chemical element in the boron group with symbol Al and atomic number 13.
 It is a silvery-white, soft, nonmagnetic, ductile metal.
 Aluminium is the third most abundant element (after oxygen and silicon), and the most abundant metal, in the Earth's crust.

 It belongs to group 13 of the periodic table having trivial name triels, icosagens.
-It got its trivial name from triels from Greek tri (three, III).

 Read key information and facts about element Aluminium